-All notes and picture credits will be presented in the final part of this series.
+Notes and picture credits are presented in the final part of this series.

 The South Fork Hunting and Fishing Club